RTEMS/rtems-docs/cpu-supplement/arm.rst

 Floating Point Unit
 -------------------

-The following floating point units are supported.
+The following floating point units are supported:

+- VFPv2 (for example available on ARM926EJ-S processors)

 - VFPv3-D32/NEON (for example available on Cortex-A processors)